HomePod First Impressions: Let the (Apple) Music Play

 When audio is playing through the HomePod, you can use “Hey Siri” to pause and play the Apple TV content, change volume, and even rewind and fast-forward X minutes.
 However, other things Siri on the Apple TV can do, like tell you who stars in a movie, still work only when you press and hold the Siri button on the Siri Remote.

-Once you’re not playing audio on the HomePod through the Apple TV, you can control the HomePod normally via “Hey Siri” again.
+When you’re not playing audio on the HomePod through the Apple TV, you can control the HomePod normally via “Hey Siri” again.

-Doing that disconnects the HomePod from the Apple TV, forcing you to reconnect via the Play/Pause button shortcut.
+Activating the HomePod with “Hey Siri” disconnects the HomePod from the Apple TV, forcing you to reconnect via the Play/Pause button shortcut.
 There might be a way of using Siri on the Siri Remote to connect it, but my guesses at “Change audio output to HomePod” and “Change audio output to Dining Room” (the name of my HomePod) didn’t work.

 HomePod as Speakerphone -- I almost forgot about the speakerphone capability of the HomePod — you can start a call on the iPhone and then tap the Audio button and select the HomePod to transfer the call to the HomePod.
 Honestly, this works brilliantly — the HomePod is unquestionably the best speakerphone I’ve ever used.
 Sound quality is fabulous, and it handles people moving around the room well.